yashdubey132/ds_projects/credit_scores/README.md

 We are analyzing a dataset of loanees across several parameters such as income, children, marital status, purpose of loan and education level.
 Using this analysis, we will attempt to create a report that will aid in the building of a credit score of a potential customer.
 We will avoid profiling users by gender as the four parameters we need to look for are:

-1.Number of children
+- 1. Number of children

-2.Marital Status
+- 2. Marital Status

-3.Total Income
+- 3. Total Income

-4.Purpose of Loan
+- 4. Purpose of Loan

 ## Data